- Sen. Cory Booker was one of 10 candidates for the 2020 presidential race to participate in the Democratic debate on June 26.

-- Senator Cory Booker officially announced his candidacy for president on Feb.
+- Booker officially announced his candidacy for president on Feb.
 1.

-One of those names was Cory Booker, a New Jersey senator who officially announced his candidacy for president on Feb.
+Booker officially announced his candidacy for president on Feb.
 1. But what has Booker’s rise to political prominence meant for his finances?
-Here’s a closer look at Cory Booker’s net worth as he begins the run for the highest office in the land.
+Here’s a closer look at Booker’s net worth as he runs for the highest office in the land.

-As of his most recent financial disclosure, Cory Booker reported assets that would put his net worth between around $600,000 and $1.3 million.
+As of his financial disclosure for 2017, Cory Booker reported assets that would put his net worth between around $600,000 and $1.3 million.

 Booker also reported a pension from the New Jersey Public Employee Retirement System worth between $50,001 and $100,000, plus a Bank of America checking account with funds between $50,001 and $100,000 in it.
 His income, aside from his standard annual Senate salary of $174,000, included $325,000 in royalties earned from his book “United: Thoughts on Finding Common Ground and Advancing the Common Good.”